Unterhaltungssoftware Selbstkontrolle: Restrictions

-Up through 2018, USK had banned games that contained imagery of certain groups, including Nazis, Neo-Nazis, the Ku Klux Klan, or negative depiction of any religions, as required by Strafgesetzbuch (German code) section 86a, by refusing to rate such games, effectively making them unavailable to purchase in retail channels.
-While Section 86a included a "social adequacy" clause that allowed such images to be used in areas like education, science, and art (including literature and film), video games were not considered as qualifying under that section USK enforced.
+Up through 2018, USK had refused to rate games that contained imagery of anti-constitutional groups, including Nazis, Neo-Nazis, and the Ku Klux Klan, as required by Strafgesetzbuch (German code) section 86a, effectively making them unavailable to purchase in retail channels.
+While Section 86a included a “social adequacy” clause that allowed such images to be used in areas like education, science, and art (including literature and film), video games were not considered as qualifying under that section USK enforced.
 To publish affected games in Germany, developers and publishers had to strip out and replace objectionable images.
 One example is Wolfenstein: The New Order, which replaced swastikas on uniforms with a fictional symbol.

-In August 2018, USK announced that the German government would relax this Section 86a restriction on video games, as long as the imagery included falls within the "social adequacy" allowance.
+In August 2018, USK announced that the German government would relax this Section 86a restriction on video games, as long as the imagery included falls within the “social adequacy” allowance.
 USK evaluates how relevant imagery is used and reject games they believe fail to meet the social adequacy allowance.
-In 2019, the simultaneously released Wolfenstein: Youngblood and Wolfenstein: Cyberpilot were the first games allowed to depict Nazi imagery under the "social adequacy clause".
+In 2019, the simultaneously released Wolfenstein: Youngblood and Wolfenstein: Cyberpilot were the first games allowed to depict Nazi imagery under the “social adequacy clause”.
 Despite being officially rated by USK, major German retailers, such as MediaMarkt, Saturn, and GameStop, refused to sell the uncensored version, offering only the separately sold German version without Nazi imagery and references.

+Since 2021 games in Germany are mandated to be rated as a prerequisite to being sold on digital platforms with minor access.